 Roadmap for Testing Mobile Web Apps

-Through this post I wish to share my thoughts on the growing trends of the mobile web app testing.
+Through this post, I wish to share my thoughts on the growing trends of mobile web app testing.
 My aim here is to provide a roadmap of sorts for achieving efficient mobile app testing.

 Selecting the Right Approach

-With over 300 million smart phones shipped to US in 2011 and with mobile app store sales increasing $6 Billion, the very first activity is to identify your market and respond quickly with high quality mobile applications.
+With over 300 million smartphones shipped to the US in 2011 and with mobile app store sales increasing $6 Billion, the very first activity is to identify your market and respond quickly with high-quality mobile applications.
 In order to ensure quality in your mobile web applications a new test approach designed specifically to address the unique needs and challenges of the dynamic and extremely fragmented mobile app market is indispensable.

 * First begin the testing by using the desktop browsers to discover any kind of functional defects in the mobile application and ensure the functionality is complete and in sync with the requirements.